ten-protocol/ten-test/README.md

 ProjectID=<project ID>
 ```

-These need to be real accounts to run on Goerli, whereas for Ganache and Obscuro, currently default ones can be used
-as detailed in [.default.properties](./.default.properties).
 To run the tests against Goerli use;

 ```bash
 # run the tests against goerli
 pysys.py run -m goerli
 ```

 Running a specific test or range of tests
 -----------------------------------------